Home Compare LLY vs UCB.BR

 Eli Lilly and Company vs UCB: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LLY: Russell 1000, UCB.BR: STOXX 600).
+Peer scores are normalised within each company's primary universe (LLY: S&P 500, UCB.BR: STOXX 600).

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 28 points in favour of Eli Lilly and Company.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+The overall score gap is 16 points in favour of Eli Lilly and Company.

 Trajectory Similarity